Oakfield Music Department

 In Key Stage 3 students follow the National Curriculum for Music, which focuses on performing, creating and reflecting.

 We offer many opportunities to get involved with music at Oakfield including school and college lunch clubs, performances, music tuition and wider opportunities which are delivered through Wigan Music Service.

 At Oakfield we follow the National Curriculum for music at KS3, where pupils develop knowledge and skills in music through performing, creating and reflecting.

 Pupils improve their skills and knowledge in vocal and instrumental technique, through solo and ensemble work.
 Pupils explore a range of topics in KS3 that allow pupils to learn and understand the historical and cultural aspects of music.

-Topics studied in Y7 include; This Train, The Haunted House, Chinese Music, Frere Jacques and Indian Music.
+Topics studied in Y7 include; This Train, Frere Jacques, The Haunted House, Chinese Music and Indian Music.

 In Y8 pupils take part in Wider Opportunities, which is delivered through Wigan Music Service.
 Students are able to explore a range of percussion instruments working as an ensemble to produce a piece for performance.
 Topics include Glockenspiels, Samba and African Drumming.

-In Y9 Pupils are given the opportunity to explore music technology where students discover the use of Mac computers and garageband to compose music.
-Topics include African Music, Ground bass, Dance Music, Reggae Music and Film Music.
+In Y9 Pupils are given the opportunity to explore music technology where students discover the use of Mac computers and Garageband to compose music.
+Topics studied include; Ground bass, Reggae, Garageband, Film Music and Caribbean Music.

 School Choir Club